some-natalie/some-natalie/_posts/2022-11-28-kubernetes-for-enterprise-ci.md

 1. [Overlayfs](https://docs.kernel.org/filesystems/overlayfs.html) is that stacking filesystem that containers use.
 Important to note these are mounts and get a little weird later on in this talk.
 1. Mandatory Access Control implementations like SELinux or AppArmor play a huge part in security too, but that's a huge topic we'll have to save for another day.
 (Just don't disable it, okay?)

-> **NOTE**
->
-> A "namespace" in Kubernetes is an abstraction to provide some permissions isolation and resource usage quota within a cluster (such as deployments, secrets, etc.).
+:information_source: A "namespace" in Kubernetes is an abstraction to provide some permissions isolation and resource usage quota within a cluster (such as deployments, secrets, etc.).
 It's commonly used to divide a cluster among several applications.
 A kernel namespace is a low-level concept that wraps system resources in such a way that they are shared but appear dedicated.
+{: .notice--info}

 :warning: This change means users migrating from VMs that _assume_ their jobs have root access might not "just work" in this new system without some changes.
 Resist the temptation to immediately grant them privileged pods and figure out if we really need it first.
 Unless you're in a huge rush to decommission the system they're moving from, it's usually okay to spend some time messing with permissions and dependencies to allow their code to compile _without_ privileged access first.
+{: .notice--warning}

 Let's talk through a couple common places this comes up.